Start Married Life With a Sophisticated Budapest Honeymoon

 What to Pack for a Budapest Honeymoon

-When heading to Hungary, you'll want to pack for the season.
+When heading to Hungary for a honeymoon, you'll want to pack for the season.
 Summers call for lightweight T-shirts and pants, as well as shorts.
-Pack sweatshirts, sweaters and cardigans to layer if traveling during a shoulder season.
+Your packing checklist should include sweatshirts, sweaters and cardigans to layer if traveling during a shoulder season.
 Comfortable shoes or sneakers are best for days spent touring the city.

-Though casual gear tends to be fine for sightseeing, bring along a couple nicer outfits for upscale dinners, shows at the opera house or nights on the town.
+Though casual gear tends to be fine for sightseeing, bring along a couple nicer outfits in your honeymoon luggage—you'll want something a little more formal for upscale dinners, shows at the opera house or nights on the town.
 Trendy dresses, heels, collared shirts and blouses will all do.
+Don't forget a swimsuit if you plan on visiting thermal baths or hot springs.

-Most stores and restaurants accept major credit cards, but you may want to bring an ATM card to withdraw some forint (Hungary's local currency) while there.
+Most stores and restaurants accept major credit cards, but you may want to bring an ATM card to withdraw some forint while there.